RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 Some multinational companies may have a devolved business model with different parts of the organisation responsible for different parts of their network.
 In this situation additional **organisation** objects can be created.
 These objects can reference the main **organisation** object through their own "org:" attribute.
 This allows users to keep track of the entire company's data or the parts delegated to different sections of the company.

 Any bulk changes to data are very much simplified.
 Tools can be written and deployed more easily.
-New ideas can be rolled out quickly across an entire data set.<font color="green"> Concepts like abuse handling could be re-visited.
-This could be applied with a default, centralised abuse handler in the organisation object, as well as more localised, optional ones in the mntner objects or the individual objects themselves.</font>
+New ideas can be rolled out quickly across an entire data set.

 ###  3.3 Abuse Handling